 To guide my approach to Design Systems, I follow the Atomic Design Methodology.
 This ensures that each component within a design system has been explored and assessed to create a engaging, consistent and scalable user experience.

-As part of my services, I provide a .figma Design System file that ensures you can add, modify and grow your own Design System following indutry best practices.
+As part of my services, I provide a Figma optimised Design System that ensures you can add, modify and grow your own Design System following the latest best practices.

 Services I can help you with